Fluttering shearwater: Translocation to establish a new colony

-It shows that birds that move to a new place before they become orientated to their natal site or artificially-housed will return to breed at the transfer place.
-The rate of birds that back to transfer sites is closely related to the weight of chicks and duration of time they spent at new colonies.
-Chicks at higher weight and spent more time in new colonies are more possible to back.
-Further research should focus more on increasing weight and length of stay time.
-The establishment of new colonies is good for the survival of fluttering shearwater and the management of endangered species.
+Experience with translocation shows that some of the chicks that are moved to a new location before they fledge may return as adults to breed at the new location.
+The proportion of translocated birds that return to breed at the new site appears to be closely related to the weight of chicks and duration of time they spent at new colonies.
+Chicks of higher weight and that spent more time in the new location before fledging are more likely to return to breed at the new site.
+Further research on translocation will focus on increasing weight and length of stay time.
+The establishment of new colonies (particularly in predator-free locations) will help ensure the survival of fluttering shearwaters.